murgupluoglu/seatview-android/README.md

 # Support

-If you like project please give a star.
+If you like the project please give it a star.